 - It is “Creme” egg.
 Not “Cream” egg.

-Now, I have to strap on my roller skates and find myself a variety store.
+Now this single woman has to strap on her roller skates and find herself a variety store.

 →Follow me on Instagram where I often make a fool of myself←